Plenary Speakers

 Tuesday, June 20, 2023

-Margaret Montonosi, US National Science Foundation
+Margaret Martonosi, US National Science Foundation

 Margaret Martonosi is the US National Science Foundation’s (NSF) Assistant Director for Computer and information Science and Engineering (CISE).
 With an annual budget of more than $1B, the CISE directorate at NSF has the mission to uphold the Nation’s leadership in scientific discovery and engineering innovation through its support of fundamental research and education in computer and information science and engineering as well as transformative advances in research cyberinfrastructure.
 While at NSF, Dr. Martonosi is on leave from Princeton University where she is an endowed professor of Computer Science.
 Dr. Martonosi's research interests are in computer architecture and hardware-software interface issues in both classical and quantum computing systems.
 Dr. Martonosi is a member of the National Academy of Engineering and a Fellow of the ACM and IEEE.